Zebon Copse Residents’ Association

 Each Spring ZCRA organises an estate-wide litter pick, timed to be done before too much vegetation makes the task too difficult.
 Volunteers for this are always welcome.

 The Hampshire Rangers work together with ZCRA to lead monthly working parties to carry out the planned management programme in the woodland Copse.
 If you think this might be the kind of activity that you would enjoy, come and give it a try.
-Gloves and tools are provided and there are jobs for all abilities and ages.
+Gloves and tools are provided (as well as refreshments!) and there are jobs for all abilities and ages.
 Contact Hampshire Rangers and volunteer to join ‘Friends of Zebon Copse’ so that you get email notification of dates and times.
-Alternatively meet at the end of Londlandes on the second Sunday of the month from 10.00.
-Work parties run from 10am to 1pm with a break for tea/coffee.
-It is fun, educational and calorie burning!
+Alternatively, meet at the end of Londlandes on the second Sunday of the month from 10.00.

 Annual General Meeting